Kleptomania symptoms and treatment

 - 5. Return of the urges and repetition of the kleptomania cycle

 - What are the recommended treatments for Kleptomania?

 Kleptomania is an impulse control disorder characterized by recurrent urges to steal.
 A patient with kleptomania is unable to control these urges or impulses.
-Stealing isn’t something a patient with kleptomania plans, but they can’t ignore the craving.
+Stealing isn’t something a patient with kleptomania plans, but they’re not able to ignore the craving.